 NFER takes data protection very seriously and complies with the Data Protection Act 2018.
 Any personal information we collect will be held securely.
 The information NFER collects is used to compare how well pupils around the world learn.

 No-one will see your child’s answers except the researchers involved in the study.
 No names or anything which can be used to identify an individual or school is shared with the OECD, or included in any reports.

 In total, the session will last about 3 hours with a break in the middle and pupils will receive a certificate to thank them for taking part.
-When the results of the study are published in December 2019 we will send your child’s school a summary of the international findings and a brief report about their school.

 Why is it important that my child takes part?